 - market analysis within several economic scenarios and business models for full exploitation of bio-based products (including a path forward to remove regulatory barriers and constraints).

-More in detail, as also required from the Call CIRC-05, urban organic waste will include:
+More in detail, as also required from the Call CIRC-05, urban organic waste include:

 - the organic fraction from separate collection of municipal solid waste, such as food and kitchen waste from households, restaurants, caterers and retail premises,